It’s Follow-Up Friday, but it doesn’t feel right to open this post with our usual exuberant intro.

 Up until now, we liked USA Today.
 We thought that a newspaper of its size would be violently opposed to plagiarism.
 But they do not appear to be.
 It’s way past time for USA Today and Universal Uclick to take a stand against plagiarism and for creators’ rights, and maybe it takes some creators to stand up for those.
 So we’re doing it.

-I suspect Mike and the wonderful crew at Lone Shark Games won’t be the only ones giving USA Today and Universal Uclick the cold shoulder.
+I suspect they won’t be the only ones giving USA Today and Universal Uclick the cold shoulder.
 Kudos to them for taking a stand against plagiarism and standing with friends and colleagues in the puzzle community.

 You’d think a major publication like USA Today would be against plagiarism instead of downplaying it like this.
 I doubt they’d tolerate plagiarism anywhere else in their paper.